 From the truly affordable to the truly premium, each one of these pilot watches ticks most of the pilot watch boxes and manages to deliver an excellent style quotient.
 Whether you choose to actually fly with them is totally up to you.

 The mere fact that you can get an automatic pilot watch from a reputable Japanese company for under $200 is hard to believe.
 But the Orient Sports Automatic Pilot is the real deal.
 Not only does it have excellent contrast with the white hands and numerals against a bright blue dial, but it also comes with a stainless steel bracelet that really dresses it up.
 The mineral crystal provides excellent scratch and impact resistance, and it even offers 100 meters of water resistance.

 AVI-8 Avon Automatic Black Arrows

 If you want a pilot watch that breaks from tradition, the Avon Automatic Black Arrows easily qualifies since it looks like it was created for a 22nd-century fighter pilot, despite the fact that it’s inspired by the WWII Hawker Hunter’s Rolls-Royce Avon turbine jet engine.
 The machining of the inner and outer bezel, as well as the grippy crown, mimics the Hunter’s engine.
-The red detailing against the gunmetal finishing of the watch contrast beautifully, and the open heart view of the automatic movement is meant to distract you from more important duties.
+The red detailing against the gunmetal finishing of the watch contrast beautifully, though it’s admittedly more distracting of a design than the original easy to read pilot watches.